close

-BMore Me is a Baltimore City Public Schools program that is grounded in the belief that students deserve to learn about and share their own stories and histories, and that doing so will support them in becoming leaders and thinkers in their schools and communities.
-BMore Me ultimately hopes to foster the historian, storyteller, advocate, and leader in each young person in Baltimore City
+BMore Me is a Baltimore City Public Schools program hosted by the Office of Equity that is grounded in the belief that students deserve to learn about and share their own stories and histories and that doing so will support them in becoming leaders and thinkers in their schools and communities.
+BMore Me ultimately hopes to foster the historian, storyteller, advocate, and leader of each young person in Baltimore City.

 The BMore Me Units